ishaan230/FindMyFile/README.md

 # FindMyFile
-A bash script that helps you find and edit files in any mentioned directory.
+A bash script that helps you find and edit files in any mentioned directory for linux.